learning-at-home/hivemind/docs/user/quickstart.md

 ```

-As you can see, this code is regular pytorch with one notable exception: it wraps your normal pytorch optimizer with a
+As you can see, this code is regular PyTorch with one notable exception: it wraps your regular optimizer with a
 `DecentralizedOptimizer`.
 This optimizer uses `DHT` to find other peers and tries to exchange weights them.
 When you run
 the code (please do so), you will see the following output: